LakeinLove/Mage-The-Awakening/Mage The Awakening/Mage Society/Orders/Free Council.md

 ## Hubris

-Born of violence, hubristic Libertines cling fast to an ironically intolerant viewpoint in their zeal to fight the Lie.
+Born of violence, hubristic Libertines cling fast to an ironically intolerant viewpoint in their zeal to fight [[Lie|the Lie]].
 A factitious Order made of ancient Legacies and contemporary philosophies, Libertines often find themselves unable to agree on a single methodology and unwilling to take action.
 Lack of a hierarchy means the community responds with a singular purpose, but cannot take necessary actions that are unpopular.

-Mistakes stem further from abdicated responsibility for group actions, or justifying deaths in order to battle the followers of the Lie.
+Mistakes stem further from abdicated responsibility for group actions, or justifying deaths in order to battle the followers of [[Lie|the Lie]].
 Lone voices questioning an Assembly invite censure at best and violent expulsion at worst; most Libertines accept a great many things they might be less than comfortable with in the name of social unity, preserving their political capital for a more important vote.

 ## Concepts